Dick Leonard: Early life and career

-Leonard was born in Pinner, Middlesex in December 1930, the son of the late Cyril Leonard, and Kate Leonard (née Whyte).
-He attended Ealing Grammar School, followed by the Institute of Education at London University, and the University of Essex, where he graduated with an MA degree.
-Leonard worked as a school teacher from 1953 to 1955, and from 1960 to 1968, as a journalist and broadcaster.
-Leonard was a senior research fellow (for the Social Science Research Council) at Essex University from 1968 to 1970.
+Leonard was born in Ealing, Middlesex, on 12 December 1930, the son of Cyril and Kate (née Whyte) Leonard, of Greenford.
+He attended Ealing Grammar School and the Institute of Education, University of London, where he acquired a teacher training qualification (he had been awarded a place to study at the London School of Economics, but lost it after refusing to abide by the stipulation that he complete National Service prior to matriculation).
+Leonard worked as a school teacher from 1953 to 1955, and from 1960 to 1968 as a journalist and broadcaster.
+From 1968 to 1970 he was a senior research fellow (for the Social Science Research Council) at the University of Essex, where he also graduated with an MA degree in political science.

 Political career

 Leonard joined the Labour Party as a teenager in 1945.
 He was Deputy General Secretary of the Fabian Society, a Labour-affiliated think tank, from 1955 to 1960, and founded the organisation's youth wing, the Young Fabians, in 1960.
 He became a member of the executive committee of the Fabian Society in 1972, serving until 1980.
 He was also the Society's chairman from 1977 to 1978.

 Leonard first stood for Parliament in 1955, when he contested Harrow West for Labour, a constituency which included his native Pinner.
 At the time, this was a safe seat for the Conservative Party, and he was thus unsuccessful in standing against their incumbent Member of Parliament, in an election which saw the Conservatives re-elected nationally.
 Fifteen years later, at the 1970 general election, he stood in the marginal Labour-held seat of Romford.
 Despite his party going into opposition, Leonard retained the seat.

 In Parliament, he introduced the Council Housing Bill in 1971, and the Life Peers Bill in 1973.
-During his time in the House of Commons, he was Parliamentary Private Secretary to Anthony Crosland.
 He was also a member of the Speaker's Conference on Electoral Law from 1972 to 1974.
+During his time in the House of Commons, he was Parliamentary Private Secretary to Anthony Crosland, and was regarded as an important associate of Crosland within the ranks of the party's 'intellectual' right wing.
+Leonard was, however, strongly in favour of entry to the European Economic Community (EEC), and unlike Crosland (who was ambivalent on the matter) he was one of 69 Labour rebels who defied the party's three-line whip to vote in favour of the Conservative Government's application to join the EEC in October 1971.

-Leonard stood down at the subsequent February 1974 general election, when there were major changes made to his constituency boundaries, which saw Romford gained by the Conservatives, whilst Labour returned to power.
+Leonard stood down at the subsequent February 1974 general election, when there were major changes made to his constituency boundaries, which saw Romford gained by the Conservatives even as Labour was returned to power.